aki2o/emacs-plsense/README.md

 (auto-install-from-url "https://raw.github.com/aki2o/emacs-plsense/master/plsense.el")
 ```

-**Note:** Installing each the following dependency is required in this case.
+\* Installing each the following dependency is required in this case.

 ### Manually

 Download plsense.el and put on your load-path.

-**Note:** Installing each the following dependency is required in this case.
+\* Installing each the following dependency is required in this case.

 ### Dependency